Daily Market Commentary

 Our facilities

 We have facilities in Ossian, Fort, Postville, Waucoma and Manchester that receive corn, soybeans and oats.
-Our West Union location handles corn only.
+Our New Albin location handles corn only.

 Grain delivered to our feed mills is used in the area as livestock feed.
 You can also utilize our grain bank service for your own feed needs.